SohamHardas08/CNN-image-classifier/README.md

 # CNN-image-classifier

-This project is a Convolutional Neural Network (CNN) based classifier designed to distinguish between organic and recyclable waste.
+This project is a Convolutional Neural Network (CNN) based binary classifier designed to distinguish between organic and recyclable waste.
 Info about the dataset and credits : https://www.kaggle.com/datasets/techsash/waste-classification-data

 ## Key Features